2019 Event Submission

 Read and follow the valuable information on the GM Checklist below outlining the policies and procedures that apply to all Event Organizers and Game Masters (GMs).
 Make sure you understand all this information before you run your first event.
 If you have any questions, please contact the Event Coordinator via email firstname.lastname@example.org.
 Remember, the Headquarter Area Managers are there to assist you during the show as well.

-- You will need to find the Event Information booth for the various areas where you are running games This is your first stop for any questions or problems.
+- You will need to find the Event Information booth for the various areas where you are running games.
+In each hall, they are located on risers, and in other areas of the show you can find them in the hallway.
+This is your first stop for any questions or problems.
 Get to know your Event Information Area Managers and the volunteer staff, they are here to help you.
 If you have a problem with the Hall HQ personnel, bring your issue to the GM/Event HQ near registration and ask to speak with an Origins Staff Member.

 - Make sure you know where the Event Desk is near registration